ink-splatters/cordless/README.md

 - [Similar projects](#similar-projects)
 - [Credits](#credits)

 **WARNING: Third party clients are discouraged and against the Discord TOS.
-There have already been cordless users that got banned, including me (Bios-Marcel, the maker and maintainer)**
+There have already been cordless users that got banned, including me (ink-splatters, the maker and maintainer)**

 Cordless is a custom [Discord](https://discord.com/app) client that aims to have a low memory footprint and be aimed at power-users.